A Collection of Resources Related to Starting A Food Truck Business

-As with most businesses, you’ll need some cash, to begin with, to be able to purchase and customize your van or purchase an existing.
+As with most businesses, you’ll need some cash, to begin with, to be able to purchase and customize your van or purchase an existing one.
 Your main expense will depend on the truck and kitchen setup, which can be under $20,000 to well over $100,000, depending on the condition and make and model of the truck.

 You’ll also need to spend money on sales and marketing so that people know your food business exists in the first place.

 As for day-to-day running costs, there’s actually not too much to worry about.
 Your main expenses will be insurance, fuel costs, food/ingredient costs, employee wages, and the upkeep of your vehicle.

 Not all food vans are created equal.
 There are thousands of different vans on the market, and some of them are better suited to helping people to move house than they are to cooking up a storm.

 When you start a food truck business, the easiest way to get started is usually to buy an existing food truck and to customize it to suit your brand.
 The alternative is to start from scratch, buying a regular van and converting it to to meet your needs.

 There’s no point in starting a business if you’re not going to have any customers.
 That’s why you should spend some time doing market research, figuring out who you want to reach and, just as importantly, what they like to eat.